-Respiratory syncytial virus, or RSV, is a common and highly contagious virus that usually causes mild, cold-like symptoms.
-While many people recover in a week or two, the virus can be dangerous in older adults and infants.
+Respiratory syncytial virus (RSV) is a common, highly contagious virus that usually causes mild, cold-like symptoms.
+While many people recover in a week or two, the virus can be dangerous to older people and infants.

-RSV can cause serious illness in older adults, especially those with heart or lung diseases such as COPD, asthma, or heart failure; or weakened immune systems.
-As of now, there are no approved vaccines for RSV.
+RS virus can cause serious illness in older adults, especially those with heart or lung diseases such as COPD, asthma, or heart failure; or weakened immune systems.
+As of now, there are no approved vaccines for this virus.

-But researchers are working to change that.
-We’re looking for clinical trial volunteers age 60 and older to help test study vaccines for RSV that aren’t available from your regular doctor.
+Scientists are working to change that.
+We are looking for clinical trial volunteers aged 60 and over to help us test investigational vaccines for respiratory syncytial virus that are not available from your regular doctor.

 People may not give much thought to clinical research, but everything from aspirin to chemotherapy has been carefully tested before being prescribed by your doctor.

 Clinical trials need human volunteers, who participate under the supervision of a doctor and/or health professionals.
-As the trial goes on, the doctors gather more and more information about the drug or treatment under investigation.
-It is only through clinical trials that we learn if drugs and treatments are both effective and safe.
+As the trial goes on, the doctors gather more and more information about the medicine or treatment under investigation.
+It is only through clinical trials that we learn if medicines and treatments are both effective and safe.

 Dedicated to conducting clinical trials, Synexus have been investigating the effectiveness of new medicines and treatments for more than 25 years.
 We have vast experience in conducting clinical research with over 180 sites around the world.
 Each has its own dedicated team of highly trained doctors and nurses to provide our patients with the highest level of comfort and professionalism.